 Recommendation 6 from the 2007 policy is affirmed under Topic 31: Objections.
 Recommendation 6 is also relevant to this topic.

-Recommendation 9.1: Mandatory Public Interest Commitments (PICs) currently captured in Specification 11 3(a)-(d) of the Registry Agreement must continue to be included in
+Recommendation 9.1: Mandatory Public Interest Commitments (PICs) currently captured in Specification 11 3(a)-(d) of the Registry Agreement43 must continue to be included in

-&lt;sup>41The relevant sections are as follows:
+43The relevant sections are as follows: